amyles/coherence-workshop-handson/coherence-workshop-handson.md

 secondary-cluster-storage-1           1/1     Running   0          2m7s
 ```

 Open the UI for the secondary application.
-First identify the public IP of the worker nodes in the Frankfurt OKE cluster:
+First identify the public IP of the worker nodes in the Phoenix OKE cluster:

 ```
 kubectl get nodes -o wide
 ```

 Note down one of the IP addresses listed in the EXTERNAL-IP column.
 Open a new browser and paste the IP in and append :31715/application/index.html.
-The UI should open for the application running in Frankfurt.
+The UI should open for the application running in Phoenix.
 Note that the UI shows that this cluster is empty and contains no trades.

 ![image-20201002151745946](image-20201002151745946.png)

-Switch to the application UI for the first, London cluster.
-If you do not have the URL then switch contexts to lhr:
+Switch to the application UI for the first, Ashburn cluster.
+If you do not have the URL then switch contexts to ash:

 ```
-kubectl config use-context lhr
+kubectl config use-context ash
-Switched to context "lhr".
+Switched to context "ash".
 ```

-Then get one of the public IPs of the London cluster:
+Then get one of the public IPs of the Ashburn cluster:

 ```
 kubectl get nodes -o wide
 ```

 Note down one of the IP addresses listed in the EXTERNAL-IP column.
 Open a new browser and paste the IP in and append :32636/application/index.html.
-The UI should open for the application running in London.
+The UI should open for the application running in Ashburn.

 ![image-20201002152541077](image-20201002152541077.png)